maim-lain/mythicmanor/walkthrough.md

 <br>

 - Mall -> Clothing store -> Peep in the first two changing rooms

-- Fanora 3 - Afternoon - Sweet Treats | Talk to her.
+- Velle 4 - Morning - Garden | Visit the garden.

 - Velle 3 - Afternoon - Her room | Visit her.
     - can now enter her room when she's not there.
 - Velle Cam | Velle’s level is at least 3.
 Visit Velle’s room when she’s not in there, the door will be unlocked.
 Install camera behind the red cross bondage device.
 Enter her room @ level 3
+- Naira 4 - Morning - Her room | Visit her.
+- Nefari 4 - Afternoon - Library | Talk to the assistant.

+Fanora 4 - Night - Pool | Enter pool.

 <br>
 <br>